340:75-1-86. Interstate Compact on the Placement of Children

-(C) Home assessments completed by OKDHS cannot be used for private or independent adoptions.
+(C) Home assessments completed by OKDHS may not be used for private or independent adoptions.

-(1) When a foster parent requests to move to another state with the child in foster care as an intact family and the move is in accordance with the child's case plan, the CW specialist:
+(1) When a foster parent requests to move to another state with the child in foster care as an intact family and the move is per the child's case plan, the CW specialist:

 (B) prepares the ICPC request immediately and sends to the ICPC Program Unit for prompt handling, when the decision to relocate to another state is not made until 45-calendar days or fewer before the intended move;

-(C) obtains and attaches to the ICPC request a memorandum approved by the district director, per OAC 340:75-6-86 ITS;
+(C) obtains and attaches a memorandum approved by the district director to the ICPC request, per OAC 340:75-6-86 ITS;

 (D) notifies the court and placement provider about the move; and